In This Article

 Most at-home DNA testing services pay for return postage, saving you time and money.

 While the DNA Matches feature is a cool way to discover relatives, it gives you way too many results.
-Users commonly report getting thousands of matches, some with people that share only 0.1% of their DNA.
+Users commonly report getting thousands of matches, some with people who share only 0.1% of their DNA.

 With 23andMe, I was able to see the exact city and county my ancestors lived in.

-Although MyHeritage states that they provide a similar level of detail in their Genetic Groups, I did not get this for any of my ethnicities.
+Although MyHeritage DNA states that they provide a similar level of detail in their Genetic Groups, I did not get this for any of my ethnicities.
 Instead, it only told me which country my ancestors came from.

 MyHeritage DNA | Ancestry DNA | 23andMe | |